Updated March 25, 2016

-I love digital books.
-I love them more than real books.
-That’s because I like to highlight and take notes and share those highlights and notes in blog posts, on Facebook or elsewhere.
+Another reason I like ebooks is because I like to highlight, take notes and share those highlights & notes in blog posts, on social media and elsewhere.
 Having it all in digital format makes copying, pasting and sharing a lot quicker and easier.

-My favorite way to read ebooks
+The way I read ebooks

 By the way, if you do have a Kindle, you can still install any of these apps on any of your devices and all your ebooks will be synced.
 Handy!